Is Havana Safe for Tourists in 2026?

 Is Havana safe for tourists in 2026?

-Havana is exercise caution for tourists based on our database of 11 documented scams.
-5 of those are rated high severity.
+Havana is generally safe for tourists based on our database of 13 documented scams.
+1 of those are rated high severity.
 The most common risks are restaurant scams, taxi & transport, street scams.
 Millions of tourists visit Havana safely each year — preparedness is the key differentiator.

 Is Havana safe for solo travelers?